Shivanikanodia/Fraud-Detection-Engine-/README.md

 - Uber, Lyft, Walmart, Target, Sears, and Amazon had losses of $10K–$35K with 2–5% fraud rates, indicating fraud focus on major brands.

 - Higher fraud occurred between 12 AM–6 AM for Uber and Lyft, and Walmart, Target  and Sears showed $5-10K of losses for each hour, requiring strong monitoring and verification systems.

+-  Some Account Numbers appeared consistently among these hours for similar merchants, Requires deliberate monitoring and strong verification.

 <img width="786" height="600" alt="Screenshot 2025-11-11 at 12 19 22" src="https://github.com/user-attachments/assets/8ca7df68-7ec1-4326-aed4-6ddadb2efeba" />